 Personnel Growth Plan

-PAYYAP currently has three employees.
-After receiving investment funds, the Company will bring on a couple junior developers to strengthen our software and remove any bugs prior to a large marketing launch.
+PAYYAP currently has three full time employees.
+After receiving investment funds, the Company will bring on a some junior developers to strengthen our service functionality, but primarily to build-out a robust, “omni-channel” CRM – striving towards real-time customer issue resolution.
 As the table indicates below, PAYYAP plans on being fully staffed by the end of the first year of operations, post-funding to ensure we can execute our growth strategy properly.